ourstudio-se/puan-python/docs/source/reference/puan.logic.plog.rst

    :class:`puan.logic.plog.Xor` : Xor is restricting all propositions within to be selected exactly once.
 For example, Xor("x","y","z") means that x, y and z must be selected exactly once.

+   :class:`puan.logic.plog.XNor` : XNor is a negated Xor.
+In the special case of two propositions, this is equivalent as a biconditional logical connective (<->).

    :class:`puan.logic.plog.Not` : Not is restricting propositions to never be selected.
 For example, Not("x","y","z") means that x, y or z can never be selected.
 Note that Not(x) is not necessarily equivilent to x.invert() (but could be).